andrew-codes/home-automation/docs/installation/pihole.md

 First initialize the secret via `yarn initialize-secrets --scope @ha/pihole`.
 This will create a blank secret in vault at `cubbyhole/pihole password`.

-> Set the password via the Vault UI.
+> Set secrets via the Vault UI.

 Finally, run `yarn deploy --scope @ha/pihole` to set the password in PiHole.